M.A. Track in Cultural Studies

-CST 502: Theories in Cultural Studies
+- CST 502: Theories in Cultural Studies

-CST 510: History of Cultural Studies
+- CST 510: History of Cultural Studies

-CST 609: Topics in Cultural Theory
+- CST 609: Advanced Topics in Cultural Theory

-Two CLT/CST courses numbered 600 and higher
+- Two CLT/CST courses numbered 600 and higher

 Candidates for the MA are required to demonstrate competence in either one principal foreign language (that is, any language that is of principal importance to the student’s course of study) or two secondary languages.
 English may count as a principal language for non-Native speakers.

 The student will take a two-hour oral examination in the second year of graduate study or submit a master’s thesis.
 The Master's examination committee consists of three members of the faculty, at least two of whom are members of the CAT core faculty.
 The student's advisor normally chairs the Committee, and the other two members are chosen by the director of graduate studies in consultation with the student and his/her advisor.

-Reading List for the Master’s Examination:
+Reading List for the Examination:

 Thesis Substitute for Master's Examination